-The Department of English Language and Linguistics is inviting applications for studentships as part of the AHRC-funded Midlands4Cities (M4C) and the ESRC-funded Midlands Graduate School (MGS) Doctoral Training Partnerships (DTPs).
+The Department of African Studies and Anthropology is inviting applications for studentships as part of the AHRC-funded Midlands4Cities (M4C) and the ESRC-funded Midlands Graduate School (MGS) Doctoral Training Partnerships (DTPs).

-Both partnerships are offering postgraduate research studentships to campus-based UK/International applicants across each DTP's partner institutions.
-Each studentship includes research fees, a substantial maintenance grant and additional research training support.
+Both partnerships are offering postgraduate research studentships to campus-based UK/EU applicants across each DTP's partner institutions.
+Each studentship includes full research fees, a substantial maintenance grant and additional research training support.

 M4C brings together eight leading universities across the Midlands to support the professional and personal development of the next generation of arts and humanities doctoral researchers.

 M4C is a collaboration between the University of Birmingham, Birmingham City University, University of Warwick, Coventry University, University of Leicester, De Montfort University, Nottingham Trent University and The University of Nottingham.